Vanish-Coder/spelling-bee-practice/README.md

 - Button to manually add words to practice mode.
 - A clear cache button to reset all progress.
 - Ability to get the word spoken slower, the word in a sentence, the word's meaning, and obviously the word itself (using built-in text-to-speech)
+- **Shortcuts: Press the enter key as a shortcut for checking and the shift key as a shortcut for going to the next word.**

 ## Offline Use:
 ### Note: you can't simply open the index.html file as on many Operating Systems, the built-in Text-to-Speech for your browser won't work locally.
 Instead, you'll need to set up a local server, the simplest way being using python (instructions below).